Use cases

 The useful output cannot be only technical

 You need an executive layer for review and a technical basis strong enough to support that review.
+That is why AI compliance documentation and human oversight AI Act work need to show up in the same case file.

 Next step